 Recurring losses = bankrupt business.

-Given these facts, the biggest difference between a subscription services that succeeds and one that doesn’t is how well it can retain loyal customers and extend customer lifetime value (LTV).
+Given these facts, the biggest difference between a subscription service that succeeds and one that doesn’t is how well it can retain loyal customers and extend customer lifetime value (LTV).

 Success with regards to this goal can be summarized into one ratio: